patrickfrey/mewa/doc/glossary.md

 The class of language covered by grammars that can be implemented with _Mewa_.
 Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/LALR_parser).

 ### Lexer
 Component that scans the input and produces a stream of items called lexems that are the atoms the grammar of the language is based on.
-It provides a sequence of items like identifiers, cardinal or floating point numbers, strings or operators instead of characters.
+It provides a sequence of items like identifiers, integer or floating point numbers, strings or operators instead of characters.
 In _Mewa_ the _lexer_ is defined as a set of named patterns.
 The patterns are regular expressions that are matched on the first/next non whitespace character in the input.
 Contradicting _lexem_ definitions are resoved in _Mewa_ by selecting the longest match or the first definition for matches of the same length.

 ### AST (Abstract Syntax Tree)
 Intermediate representation of the program.
 Output of the program parser.
 The AST in _Mewa_ is described [here](ast.md).